7hourspg/Password-Generator/README.md

-## Created a random and complicated passowrd genrator for internet safety
+## Created a random and complicated passowrd generator for internet safety